imadragonsz/KpopTracker/README.md

 ---

-# K-Pop Album Tracker

-K-Pop Album Tracker is a web application for K-Pop fans to manage, track, and visualize their physical album collections.
-It features a modern, responsive UI and uses Supabase for authentication and data storage.

----

 ## ✨ Features

 - 🎵 **Album Collection Management:** Add, edit, and delete albums and versions, including group, release date, and special versions.